Holika Dahan story: Why Holika Dahan?

 Q: What is the significance of Holika Dahan?

-A: Holika Dahan signifies the victory of good over evil and the triumph of righteousness over wickedness.
+A: Holika Dahan symbolizes the victory of good over evil and the victory of good over evil.
 It also marks the beginning of Holi, a festival of colors and joy, which is celebrated the following day.
 The bonfire also represents the end of winter and the beginning of spring, a time of renewal and rejuvenation.

 Auspicious time of Holika Dahan 2023